Last Updated on February 26, 2021 by Nina Ahmedow

 That’s why they make a great gift: So many people love candles but few actually buy really nice ones for themselves.
 I’m super excited to announce that a good friend of mine has started making her own candles.
 They have a really nice aesthetic, are 100% natural, and many of them are vegan.
 The candles also don’t have an intense scent as my friend doesn’t use any essential oils (which can actually be quite hazardous as well when you burn them).

 If you get any of these Luft Natural candles you are supporting handmade Romanian products from a new woman-owned business.
 Each candle is made with lots of love and dedication and will bring that same love and warmth into your home.
+They will make any vegan gift basket even better.

 If you know somebody who wants to go vegan, but struggles a bit with how to go about the transition why not gift them a course that will teach them everything they need to know?
 Gifting a course is perfect for people who don’t want to buy material items.
 The Veg Query offers a Vegan Self-Coach Program to help people identify the hurdles in their vegan journey, balance their meals, and it provides lots of background information.